chandanhpcic/docs/source/manual/how-tos/nginx_basic_auth.rst

 Basic authentication encodes the username and the password in Base64 in a HTTP header.
 Because it is really simple to implement, almost every HTTP client supports it.
 For this reason, people use it to protect REST interfaces and so on.
-Also authentication for the OPNsense API supports this kind of authentication.
+Also authentication for the Reticen8 API supports this kind of authentication.

 Configuration
 =============